Jessicavazm/JessicaVaz_T3A1/README.md

 # Q7
 <b>Control Flow</b> plays a crucial part in a program because it dictates the order in which the program executes the code.
-In another words, it dictates the program's flow.
+In in other words, it dictates the program's flow.
 The default way the computer reads the code is top to bottom, line by line, until it comes across statements which can redirect the flow.
 All the examples given in the question will be in JavaScript.

 Some of the most common statements that can change the flow includes: